 2b.
 Expertise of writer/s: I give much more credence to authors who have a mix of the following qualifications in the field they are writing about – formal education, experience helping others (preferably professional experience), have worked in financial fields (bankers, brokers, CPAs, CFPs, AFCs, etc.), personal experience of surmounting financial hardships (although there are situations where this is very valuable, this has the least amount of credence with me, especially if they have no other education or experience, because it is so singular to their situation and personality), and/or they have conducted peer-reviewed research.

 Reviews are my personal and professional opinion.
-I am human and, as such, not perfect.
-Please excuse any errors or omissions and know that they are non-malicious mistakes.
-If you’ve read a book and it made a difference in your life, I’d love to know!
-Please leave a comment in the post to let me know your take on the work.
+I am human writing a blog and, as such, not perfect and not copy-edited.
+Please excuse any errors or omissions and know that they are honest mistakes.
+If you’ve read the book and agree or disagree with my review, I’d love to know!
+Please leave a respectful comment in the post to let me know your take on the work.
 Any insulting, disrespectful, non-constructive criticisms will be removed.